berthubert/galmon/README.md

 Works on Linux (including Raspbian on Pi Zero W), OSX and OpenBSD.

-To get started, make sure you have a C++17 compiler, git, protobuf-compiler, libh2o-dev.
+To get started, make sure you have a C++17 compiler, git, protobuf-compiler.
+Then run 'make ubxtool navdump' to build the receiver-only tools.

+To also run the webserver locally, intall libh2o-dev and run 'make'.

+To build everything, try:

 ```
 apt-get install protobuf-compiler libh2o-dev libcurl4-openssl-dev libssl-dev libprotobuf-dev libh2o-evloop-dev libwslay-dev